lwood7983/Final_Capstone_Project/README.md

 The overleaf report can be found at: https://www.overleaf.com/read/qwjkgksxjndz

-All screenshots and images can be found at: https://github.com/lwood7983/L.Wood_Final_Capstone_Project/tree/main/images
+All screenshots and images used in the report can be found at: https://github.com/lwood7983/L.Wood_Final_Capstone_Project/tree/main/images